 Money Talk: How Much Does Renters Insurance Cost?

 Renters insurance can be an affordable option for any budget.
 According to the Insurance Information Institute (III), the average annual premium in 2013 was $188—that breaks down to just under $16 per month.
 However, rates depend on numerous factors, from where you live to the value of the personal property you want to insure.
 Learn more about the cost of renters insurance in your state below.

 Top 10 Most Expensive States for Renters Insurance

-Nearly three-fourths of all states have average annual premiums under $200, according to the III.
-North Dakota is the least expensive state ($113) and Mississippi is the most expensive ($250).
+Nearly three-fourths of all states have average annual premiums under $200, according to 2014 renters insurance data from the National Association of Insurance Commissioners (NAIC).
+North Dakota is the least expensive state ($114) and Mississippi is the most expensive ($262).
 Typically, premiums range from $140 to $170 in most states.
 Below is a list of the ten states with the highest renters insurance premiums.

 How Much Renters Insurance Costs in Your State